 Before plugging in...

-Double check all of your connections, component orientations, input voltage switch, and ensure there are not any loose wires that could short circuit.
+Double check all of your connections, ensuring there are no loose wires that could short circuit.

 Beware of electrical shock